ilknurCakir/DisasterResponsePipeline/README.md

 # DisasterResponse

 Classification of messages sent/posted on social media during disaster events.
 The data is from Figure Eight to build a model for an API that classifies messages.

-The model consists of 2 files:
-- process_data.py
-- train_classifier.py
+How to Run Code:

+models folder includes 2 files; process_data.py and train_classifier.py
-process_data.py takes three inputs from keyboard;

-- the filepath to the disaster messages
-- the filepath to the categories messages
-- filepath to the database to save the cleaned data
+process_data.py takes three inputs from keyboard; the filepath to the disaster messages, the filepath to the categories messages and filepath to the database to save the cleaned data.

-train_classifier takes 2 inputs fron the keyboard;
+Python Script Ex:

+python models/process_data.py data/messages.csv data/categories.csv
+data/DisasterResponse.db

-- the filepath of the database to read the data
-- the name of the classifierfile to save the traine model as a pickle file
+train_classifier.py takes 2 inputs; the filepath of the database to read the clean data and the name of the classifier file to save the trained model as a pickle file.

+Python Script Ex:

+python models/train_cassifier.py data/DisasterResponse.db classifier.pkl

+train_classifier.py outputs accuracy, recall, precision and f1-scores for each categories.
+If you want to see the performance of different machine learning models in MultiOutputClassifier, uncomment necessary part in the main() function.

+Default code does not make grid search.
+In case you want to make grid search, change cv_search variable to 1 in main() function.
+Optimal values of hperparameters fed to pipeline in default.

+Run run.py to deploy the result.
+It extracts the data from SQLite database and create data visualization.
+Plotly is used for data visualization.